Vista Slip and Fall Lawyer

 Were you recently injured in a slip, trip, and fall accident inside a restaurant in Vista?
 Did you trip and fall outside a business with poor lighting?
 Dangerous property in Vista and throughout North County can result in serious personal injuries.
 You should know that you have rights under California law.
 If you were injured on another party’s property, you may be able to file what is known as a premises liability lawsuit.
 Property owners have a duty to keep their premises free from serious hazards.
 When they fail to do so, they may be liable for personal injuries that occur.

 An experienced Vista slip and fall lawyer can talk with you today about your case and your options for seeking financial compensation.What is a slip, trip and fall lawsuit in Vista?

 Premises liability law is one area of personal injury law.
 It holds that individuals who get hurt on someone else’s premises may be able to seek compensation for their injuries if the property owner was negligent.
 Under California law, a plaintiff in a premises liability claim must be able to prove that he or she was harmed because of the way the defendant cared for that property.
-To prove such a claim, a plaintiff must show:
+To prove such a claim, a plaintiff and a slip and fall attorney in Vista must show:

 - Defendant owned, leased, occupied, or otherwise controlled the property;

 - Defendant was negligent in his or her use or maintenance of the property;